0zDxt/zipCracker_toolkit/README.md

 ## Overview

-ZipCracker Toolkit is a Python-based utility designed to extract potential passwords from a text file and use them to crack password-protected ZIP archives.
+ZipCracker Toolkit is a Python-based utility made on a training course to extract potential passwords from a text file and use them to crack password-protected ZIP archives.
 It was written as part of a programming exercise to demonstrate file handling, regular expressions (or tokenization), error management, and ZIP manipulation using Python's standard librairies.

 The tool consists of a single script that: